Will-mac/2017-au-govhack/README.md

 We can use [Firebase Authentication](https://firebase.google.com/docs/auth/) to get people to login so we can identify them (It does support anon logins too if we don't want people to use a social login).
 Once we have that we can use [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) to perform our notifications instead of SMS.
 This is better because it is **FREE** to send messages and they can send to any platform (iOS, Android, Web Browsers).
 We can trigger the sending of the notifications with a simple and small [Cloud Function](https://firebase.google.com/docs/functions/).

-Since we need to send out notifications on a schedule, I think the best way to achieve this is to use a [CRON service](http://www.mywebcron.com/) as we don't have to worry about servers.
-Then we can have one of two things happen:
-1. the Cloud Function triggered every hour, check the DB for users who wish to be notified, and then trigger the group FCM for all of those users.
+Since we need to send out notifications on a schedule, I think the best way to achieve this is to use a [CRON](https://github.com/firebase/functions-cron).
+Then we can have the Cloud Function triggered every hour, check the DB for users who wish to be notified, and then trigger the group FCM for all of those users.
-2. we can add the user's to an FCM topic for their garbage collection day when they register with the app and just trigger a notification to that topic.
-When they update their information we can just re-register them to the appropriate topic (instead of having to track stuff in a DB).

 ## Firebase Project
 The Firebase online console can be found [here](https://console.firebase.google.com/project/au-govhack/overview).